Home » Cycle Touring, Featured, Reviews

 As you can see we went for Shimano and XT, but I think that we have it covered.
 Since Shimano can be found all over and XT is compatible with lower specks of Shimano if we should end up breaking something.
 We have found out that the gear ratios we have atm is spot on, we even managed to climb a 25% (1/4) hill in Wales.

 The SON hub, even if people say it is heavy and generate drag.
 It is a good thing I do not have to worry about charging batteries that often.
 Yes it is heavy and there is drag, which I haven’t noticed while cycling only when I spin the front wheel when the bike is stationary.
-And the drag is nothing compared to the drag that a heavy bicycle on thick 35mm tyres with fully load panniers would generate.
+And the drag is nothing compared to the drag that a heavy bicycle on thick 35mm tyres with fully load panniers would generate, oh and me on it.
 And would you even notice the extra grams that the hub is compared to your extra batteries or charger you are carrying in your already full panniers, naa.

 Rating: